dcloudio/hbuilderx-extension-docs/en/Tutorial/startup.md

 # StartUp

-After starting HBuilderX for the first time, you will see a selection window where you can select your favorite `theme` and `shortcut keys`.
+After the first launch HBuilderX, you will see a selection window where you can select your favorite themes and shortcut keys.

-After clicking the [Start Experience] button, you will see a "Readme", which briefly introduces the features of HBuilderX.
-Click the `x` on the tab to close this file.
+Click the [Start Experience] button, and you will see a "Readme" page that briefly introduces the features of HBuilderX.
+Click the "x" on the tab to close this file.

 To experience HBuilderX, start with a new project.